fibercrypto/skycoin-wiki/Experimental-distributed-applications-architecture.md

-# Skycoin Long Term

-Distributed Application Project Light.
+## Distributed Application Project Light

 This is what we believe can be working in less than a week of effort and without substantial innovation.
 The light version of the distributed application, exposes sandboxed disc, networking and API functions through javascript.
 Golang, Python and C can be compiled down from LLVM IR to a asm.js target with Emscripten and interpreted by the javascript interpreter.

 This approach works immediately, using an existing tool chain and is acceptable in the immediate term.

+## Distributed applications architecture

 This document overviews Skycoin distributed application architecture.
 This project is experimental, extremely long term and open ended.
 The project involves implementation and documentation of a virtual machine implementation, development of a new intermediate language , development of a new compiler and run-time environment.